Shor language

-Like other Siberian Turkic languages, Shor has borrowed many roots from Mongolian, as well as words from Russian.
+Dialects

 The two main dialects are Mrassu and Kondoma, named after the rivers in whose valleys they are spoken.
 From the point of view of classification of Turkic languages, these dialects belong to different branches of Turkic: According to the reflexes of the Proto-Turkic (PT) intervocalic -d- in modern languages (compare PT *adak, in modern Turkic languages meaning 'foot' or 'leg'), the Mrassu dialect is a -z- variety: azaq, the Kondoma dialect is a -y- variety: ayaq.
 This feature normally distinguishes different branches of Turkic which means that the Shor language has formed from different Turkic sources.
 Each Shor dialect has subdialectal varieties.
 The Upper-Mrassu and the Upper-Kondoma varieties have developed numerous close features in the course of close contacts between their speakers in the upper reaches of the Kondoma and Mrassu rivers.

-The Mrassu dialect served as a basis for literary Shor language both in the 1930s and in the 1980s when the written form of the Shor language was revitalized after a break (of almost 50 years) in its written history.
-However, the Kondoma dialect norms are also largely accepted.

-Shor was first written with a Cyrillic alphabet introduced by Christian missionaries in the middle of the 19th century.
-After a number of changes, the modern Shor alphabet is written in another modified Cyrillic alphabet.